Hjcho123/Fractal-Tree-Inefficient-/README.md

-# An Inefficient Fractal Tree
+# An Inefficient Fractal Tree Generator
 A simple fractal tree program I made in Python.
 Admittedly the code isn't optimized at all and so I plan on making a proper fractal tree generator sometime using an L-systems based approach.
 But for now, just wanted to share this!

 ### Sample Images